Cushing Syndrome is a hormonal disorder, in which there is an abnormally high level of the hormone Cortisol.

 As a result, it sends signals to the adrenal glands to produce more cortisol.
 When this happens it is Cushing’s disease.

-It is common in women and is also one of the most common forms of endogenous syndrome.
+It is common in women and is also one of the most common forms of the endogenous syndrome.

 An ACTH-secreting Tumor: A tumor might develop in an organ that does not produce ACTH normally and begins to secret it in high levels.